 More space and room to scratch

 Hens love to nest, perch, scratch and stretch their wings and the Colony cage environment provides the space and features for them to do so, as they are equipped with “furnishings” like nest boxes, perches and scratch pads.
-Colonies meet quality and welfare requirements, while also being cheaper, helping maintain the afordability of eggs for consumers.
-New Zealand’s National Animal Welfare Advisory Committee (NAWAC), a group of welfare experts who provide independent advice to the Ministry for Primary Industries and the Minister, recently evaluated colonies as providing equivalent welfare to barn and free-range systems*.
+Colonies meet quality and welfare requirements, while also being cheaper, helping maintain the affordability of eggs for consumers.
+New Zealand’s National Animal Welfare Advisory Committee (NAWAC), a group of welfare experts who provide independent advice to the Ministry for Primary Industries and the Minister evaluated colonies as providing equivalent welfare to barn and free-range systems*.
 With the introduction of colony cage systems, as endorsed by NAWAC and the Ministry for Primary Industries in the Code of Welfare for Layer Hens, New Zealand is amongst the world’s best practice in egg farming.
-Colonies are already favoured in the EU and are proposed to be adopted in the US with support from the US Humane Society.

 - Colonies provide a minimum of 750 square cm per bird, and like an ‘open plan’ home they have access to the full area with room to move and interact socially with other hens

-- Colonies can house up to 60 birds, which scientific research shows is an ideal number per flock
+- Colonies can house up to 60 birds

-- Colonies have reserved areas for nesting, where most hens will lay their eggs each morning
+- Colonies have reserved areas for nesting, where the hens will lay their eggs each morning

 - There is a pad for scratching and pecking

 - As in any egg farming method, food and water are always readily available

 - A continuous moving belt captures and removes faecal matter for hygiene and welfare.